Ngineer101/swagger-api-versioning-dotnet-core/README.md

-# Set up Swagger and API versioning for ASP.NET Core 5 web API
+# Set up Swagger and API versioning in .NET 5 web API

 Check out this blog post: